-Key structural elements of the school, as defined in the Renewal Charter Application Exhibits, are reasonable, feasible and achievable.

-Elements that are generally present in the Renewal Application, and for which the Institute will look during its review include:

-- a mission statement that reflects the school's overall plans for the next charter period and evidence that the school will be able to fulfill the mission; - an enrollment chart that indicates the grades the school proposes to serve in each year of the renewal charter, the number of students in each grade, the age range of students in each grade, and the total number of students to be enrolled each year; - a school calendar and daily schedules that clearly provide sufficient instructional time to meet all legal requirements, reflect consistency with, and will allow the school to meet, its proposed Accountability Plan goals and the school's proposed budget; - key design elements that set forth the essential elements of the school's academic program in a comprehensive yet succinct form; - if the school is seeking to add grades, a curriculum framework template that demonstrates the curriculum for the added grades is in alignment with the learning standards for New York as measured by the New York State performance standards; - a staffing plan that includes a detailed organizational chart outlining key educational staff positions for each year of the proposed charter; - evidence that the school has submitted a proposed Accountability Plan that is consistent with the Institute's current guidelines for such plans; - a set of legally sufficient by-laws; - a list of school board members that indicates the structure of the school board during the charter term and that is consistent with the school's bylaws; - a code of ethics detailing the conduct expected of the school's stakeholders and setting forth standards and procedures for avoiding and/or handling conflicts of interest; - if the school is planning to contract with an educational service provider or a charter management organization, a negotiated (but not executed) management contract; and - a five-year budget projection that supports the school's educational program and fiscal plan.
+Evidence Category State University Renewal Benchmarks State University Renewal Key structural elements of the school, as defined in the Renewal Charter Application Exhibits, are reasonable, feasible and achievable.
+Benchmark 4A Elements that are generally present in the Renewal Application, and for which the Institute will look during its review include: Renewal Charter Exhibits a mission statement that reflects the school's overall plans for the next charter period and evidence that the school will be able to fulfill the mission; an enrollment chart that indicates the grades the school proposes to serve in each year of the renewal charter, the number of students in each grade, the age range of students in each grade, and the total number of students to be enrolled each year; a school calendar and daily schedules that clearly provide sufficient instructional time to meet all legal requirements, reflect consistency with, and will allow the school to meet, its proposed Accountability Plan goals and the school's proposed budget; key design elements that set forth the essential elements of the school's academic program in a comprehensive yet succinct form; if the school is seeking to add grades, a curriculum framework template that demonstrates the curriculum for the added grades is in alignment wit the learning standards for New York as measured by the New York State performance standards; a staffing plan that includes a detailed organizational chart outlining key educational staff positions for each year of the proposed charter; evidence that the school has submitted a proposed Accountability Plan the is consistent with the Institute's current guidelines for such plans; a set of legally sufficient by-laws; a list of school board members that indicates the structure of the school board during the charter term and that is consistent with the school's by- laws; a code of ethics detailing the conduct expected of the school's stakeholder and setting forth standards and procedures for avoiding and/or handling conflicts of interest; if the school is planning to contract with an educational service provider of a charter management organization, a negotiated (but not executed) management contract; and a five-year budget projection that supports the school's educational program and fiscal plan.